PSDiffusion: Harmonized Multi-Layer Image Generation via Layout and Appearance Alignment: Introduction

-This limitation catalyzed the emergence of direct RGBA synthesis paradigms.
-Text2Layer~\cite{Text2Layer} marked a pivotal shift by jointly generating foreground/background layers through coordinated latent space optimization in Stable Diffusion.
-LayerDiffuse's~\cite{zhang2024transparent} "latent transparency" mechanism accelerated the field, which enabled pretrained LDMs to produce high-fidelity single transparent layers, and Alfie's~\cite{quattrini2024alfie} diffusion transformer architecture that dynamically derived alpha channels from attention maps.
+This limitation of pretrained generative models catalyzed the emergence of RGBA image layer synthesis.
+Text2Layer~\cite{Text2Layer} explored generating image layers through segmentation guidance.
+LayerDiffuse's~\cite{zhang2024transparent} ``latent transparency" mechanism accelerated the field, which enabled pretrained LDMs to produce high-fidelity single transparent layers.
 Building on transparent single-layer image generation, recent works have made strides toward multi-layer synthesis.
 LayerDiffuse~\cite{zhang2024transparent} itself extended its architecture for sequential background-to-foreground generation .
-Fontanella \etal~\cite{fontanellagenerating} explored independent multiple foreground layer generation and post-composition.
+Fontanella \etal~\cite{fontanellagenerating} explored separate multiple foreground layers generation and post-composition.
 LayerDiff~\cite{huang2024layerdiff} attempted to generate multi-layer images simultaneously, but it can only generate isolated, non-overlapping layers with binary masks.
 These paradigms mainly depend on straightforward layer stacking instead of considering multiple layers in a holistic manner.
 Therefore, they tend to neglect the interactions among layers, including comprehensive layout, physics-plausible contacts and visual effects like shadows and reflections, while these are essential to cohesive multi-layer generation and editing.